rjseymour66/rjseymour66.github.io/content/go/_index.md

 ### Why it matters

 A proxy concentrates the hardest production Go problems in one place: concurrent state mutation, goroutine lifecycle, and observability.
 The circuit breaker is a foundational distributed systems pattern used in virtually every service-to-service call at scale.
 After this project, you can read and contribute to production codebases like Traefik, Caddy, or internal platform tooling.

+---

+## Project 6: Real-time event fan-out service

+**Difficulty:** 5 / 5

+### What you build

+You'll build a real-time event fan-out service with three components: a gRPC ingestion endpoint that accepts a stream of events from producers, a NATS message bus that decouples ingestion from delivery, and a WebSocket endpoint that broadcasts matching events to connected browser clients in real time.

+### Requirements

+- Define a protobuf service with a client-streaming RPC for ingest and a server-streaming RPC for subscription.
+Generate Go code with `protoc` and `protoc-gen-go-grpc`.
+- Implement a gRPC server interceptor for authentication that reads a bearer token from incoming metadata.
+Mirror the middleware pattern from Projects 2 and 4.
+- Publish each received event to NATS using the JetStream API.
+Configure a durable consumer with at-least-once delivery semantics.
+Handle redelivery and deduplication.
+- Consume from NATS in a worker pool (bounded goroutines, same pattern as Project 3) and fan out to active WebSocket connections using `gorilla/websocket` or `nhooyr.io/websocket`.
+- Track connected WebSocket clients in a registry guarded by `sync.RWMutex`.
+Support topic-based filtering so clients receive only events matching their subscription.
+- Propagate OpenTelemetry trace context from gRPC metadata through NATS message headers to WebSocket delivery.
+Export spans to a local OTLP collector.
+- Write a load test with `ghz` (gRPC) and `k6` (WebSocket) to verify the fan-out holds under 1,000 concurrent subscribers.

+### What you learn

+- Protobuf service definition and Go code generation
+- gRPC interceptors (unary and streaming)
+- gRPC client and server streaming patterns
+- NATS JetStream: publishing, durable consumers, and at-least-once delivery
+- WebSocket connection management and topic-based fan-out
+- OpenTelemetry trace propagation across transport boundaries
+- Load testing gRPC and WebSocket endpoints

+### Why it matters

+The previous five projects cover the patterns that appear in most Go services.
+This project covers the class they don't: event-driven, streaming systems. gRPC is the dominant inter-service protocol in cloud-native Go, and NATS is a common backbone for low-latency messaging.
+Propagating trace context across three transports (gRPC → NATS → WebSocket) is a skill that separates developers who understand observability from those who have only configured it.
+After this project, you can read and contribute to systems like Loki, Tempo, or any internal event pipeline built in Go.